simphotonics/list_operators/README.md

 operators and utility methods for objects of type `List` and `Iterable`.
 Note: The operators and methods listed below are *generative* in the sense that they return a new object.
-For example the unary negation operator `-a` applied to a list `a` returns a new list and does not modify the element of `a` in place.
+For example the unary negation operator `-a` applied to a list `a` returns a new list and does not modify the elements of `a` in place.

 Extensions on `List<T extends num>` provide the following